Nudist or Naturist?

 Research shows that two or three short jaunts to woods and forests dramatically improve mental as well as physical health

-By train we are a short 10 minutes walk (or 20 minutes including the track to the clubhouse!) from Silverdale train station, making a visit easy for naturists living on the Leeds – Morecambe line, the West Coast line, and the Cumbria Coast (Barrow) line.
+By train we are a short 10 minutes walk (or 20 minutes including the track to the clubhouse!) from Silverdale station, making a visit easy for naturists living on the Leeds – Morecambe line, the West Coast line, and the Cumbria Coast (Barrow) line.
 (If travelling via Lancaster you may need to change for the Barrow line; Silverdale is 2 stations from Lancaster.
 If travelling from Barrow, Silverdale is 2 stations before Lancaster.)

 Attending as a Day Visitor